DistributedCollective/SIPS/SIP-0046_part-1.md

 | oracleWhitelist       | TimelockAdmin (`0x6c94c8aa97C08fC31fb06fbFDa90e1E09529FB13`) |
 | rbtcWrapperProxy      | TimelockAdmin (`0x6c94c8aa97C08fC31fb06fbFDa90e1E09529FB13`) |

+Note that these transfers will need to be approved in four different SIP votes, of which this proposal is only one part.
+All four proposals will need to be approved to effectuate the above changes.

-Furthermore, this proposal will result in a signal from SOV stakers that they are willing and ready to accept the owner and/or adminstrator role in the following Sovryn smart contracts, to be transferred by the Exchequer Multisig no later than `2022-XX-XX 23:59:59 UTC`:
+Furthermore, this proposal will result in a signal from SOV stakers that they are willing and ready to accept the owner and/or adminstrator role in the following Sovryn smart contracts, to be transferred by the Exchequer Multisig no later than `2023-10-31 23:59:59 UTC`:

 |	Category   | Contract name	         | Role  | New governor                                                      |
 | ---------- |:----------------------:|:-----:|:-----------------------------------------------------------------:|